What causes our skin to become so reactive?

-I feel it’s not enough, to simply write a list of great oils for sensitive skin types; you also should have a good understanding of the fantastic properties each botanical oil contains, so you can relate to their role on the skin:
+I feel it’s not enough to simply write a list of great oils for sensitive skin types, ideally you should also have a good understanding of the fantastic properties these botanical oils contain, so you can relate to their role on the skin:

 This resembles some of the fatty acids in human sebum.